wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/web-sites-custom-domain-name.md

 Assuming the custom domain name is 'contoso.com', this would create the following records:

+
 - **contoso.com** mapped to 168.62.48.183.
+
+
+- **contoso.com** mapped to 42.159.132.179.
+
 - **www.contoso.com** mapped to **contoso.chinacloudsites.cn**.

 
 >[AZURE.NOTE] You can use Azure DNS to host the necessary domain records for your web app.
-To configure your custom domain, and create your records, in Azure DNS, see [Create custom DNS records for a web app](/documentation/articles/dns-web-sites-custom-domain).
+To configure your custom domain, and create your records, in Azure DNS, see [Create custom DNS records for a web app](/documentation/articles/dns-web-sites-custom-domain/).

 <a name="awverify" />
 ## Create an awverify record (A records only)